 A student who leaves school without officially withdrawing will receive the grade(s) of F in his or her classes.
-To officially withdraw, the student should meet with the Assistant Dean for Student Affairs and Diversity.
+To officially withdraw, the student should meet with the Assistant Dean for Admissions & Enrollment Management.
 A student who ceases to attend a class, but who does not officially withdraw from the class, will receive a grade of F.

 The academic calendar each semester specifies a last day to withdraw from a class.
-Requests by upperlevel students to withdraw after this date must be accompanied by a timely statement of compelling circumstances to justify why the student should be withdrawn rather than receive a failing grade.
-The Assistant Dean for Student Affairs and Diversity, in consultation with appropriate faculty, shall determine whether to grant the request.
+Requests by upper-level students to withdraw after this date must be accompanied by a timely statement of compelling circumstances to justify why the student should be withdrawn rather than receive a failing grade.
+The Assistant Dean for Admissions & Enrollment Management, in consultation with the Assistant Dean for Student Affairs & Diversity, as well as appropriate faculty, shall determine whether to grant the request.